Band of Heathens: History

-Following the Austin City Limits PBS show, the band also played on the German television live concert series Rockpalast on October 9, 2009, performing 14 songs, many from the albums "Band Of Heathens" and "One Foot In The Ether"..

-"One Foot In The Ether", BOH's second studio release once again charted to the #1 slot on the Americana Radio Charts.
+Following the Austin City Limits PBS show, the band also played on the German television live concert series Rockpalast on October 9, 2009, performing 14 songs, many from the albums Band Of Heathens and One Foot In The Ether.
+One Foot In The Ether, BOH's second studio release once again charted to the number one slot on the Americana Radio Chart.

 In 2009, the band was nominated for a "New Emerging Artist" award at the Americana Music Honors & Awards.
 In 2010, the band was again honored by the Americana Music Association as nominees for the "Best Duo/Group of the Year".

 In 2011, the band released their fifth album overall (third studio album) Top Hat Crown & the Clapmaster's Son.
 The album was listed in the top 10 most played Americana Albums of 2011, marking the third album in a row to make the year end top 10 list.
-This album is also the last studio project featuring founding member Colin Brooks, who announced in November of that year that he was leaving the band to pursue other interests after six years.
+This album is also the last studio project featuring founding member Colin Brooks, who announced in November that year that he was leaving the band after six years to pursue other interests.

-2013 provided the critically acclaimed album titled "Sunday Morning Record".
+2013 provided the critically acclaimed album, Sunday Morning Record.
 The "Bakersfield Californian Review" aptly stated "Sunday Morning Record is a love letter to the past and, at the same time, a postcard to the future."

-The album charted to the number 2 spot on the Americana Charts Americana Music Association and was selected as the Number one album in 2013 by "The Alternative Root".
+The album charted to the number two spot on the Americana Chart (Americana Music Association) and was selected as the number one album in 2013 by "The Alternative Root".
 In addition, "The Alternative Root" in referring to its "Top Fifty" Americana Bands stated the following: "The number one spot was the easiest to place.
 Band of Heathens epitomize Indie, building their band business from the ground up and keeping everything in-house".

 Highway Prayer: A Tribute to Adam Carroll, released in late 2016 on Austin-based Eight 30 Records, featured The Band of Heathens' version of Carroll's "Oklahoma Gypsy Shuffler".
-Additionally, The Band of Heathens' version of "The Dirty South" was included on the satirical album Floater: A Tribute to the Tributes to Gary Floater, released early in 2018 on the Austin-based Eight 30 Records.
+Additionally, the Band of Heathens' version of "The Dirty South" was included on the satirical album Floater: A Tribute to the Tributes to Gary Floater, released early in 2018 on the Austin-based Eight 30 Records.